 During this appointment, we will be able to provide you with initial advice while going through the options available for your settlement.
 We will also be able to provide you with an estimate of how much your legal proceedings will cost for your case.
 When it comes to financial settlements, we charge an hourly rate, and this rate varies depending on which member of our expert legal team is working on your case.
 Get in touch to book your initial consultation today, and to find out more.Book your initial consultation

 Your family home is often the biggest asset being considered during the financial settlement process.
-We will consider the up to date value of the property, and advise you on the best course of action dependent on both parties' wishes, the circumstances of the case and the other assets which are being divided.
-Your home may be sold, and the net proceeds divided between you or, if one of you wishes to remain there, the equity could be offset against other assets where applicable.
+We will consider the up to date value of the property, and advise you on the best course of action.
+This may differ depending on both parties' wishes, the circumstances of the case, and any the other assets which are being divided.
+Your home may be sold, and the net proceeds split between you or, if one of you wishes to remain there, the equity could be offset against other assets where applicable.
 You may also reach an alternative agreement whereby you or your partner may move out for now but when the home is sold at an agreed date In the future the money will be split appropriately.Speak to an expert

 ''After ending the disappointing services of a previous law firm, who were acting for me with my divorce and financial settlement, I was recommended to Harbour family Law.
 I made an appointment with Fiona Greener; this was the best decision I made.
 After having my first meeting with Fiona, I came away feeling I was not alone.
 Fiona was superb, her experience, calm reassuring approach and professionalism shone through.
 The court hearing was something I was dreading but Fiona was so well prepared, and I was so grateful to Fiona for her choice of barrister.
 They were the dream team at the hearing and the day concluded with a very successful result for me.
 I cannot thank Fiona enough and all the team at Harbour Family Law.''